Edit this page

 }

-The resulting JSON representation of the updated thing after applying the PATCH is:
+The resulting Thing after applying the patch:

 {